deflect-ca/deflect/docs/RunningContainerDescription.md

     * one notable thing is that it's configured to watch `/var/lib/docker/containers/` on the host, so it picks up the output of all running containers without us having to list them.
+    * the docker plugin and json decoder are useful in that we don't have to specify a schema up front, *but* this can get annoying later when ES/Kibana don't auto-map your documents as you expected. i'm not really sure where this should be fixed: i think ES should enforce a schema (rather than trust all of its clients), but filebeat has to know it as well.

 * kibana
     * i've been treating my ES and Kibana as disposable, but you'll definitely want to